 It also needs to be kept in mind that alternatives to boron, such as fixed preservatives or naturally durable timber, would have little variability related to water flow, with moisture content and temperature being the important variables influencing decay.

-However, even if a fixed preservative were to be used as the reference material, the cart should not be before the horse.
-The preservative formulation for the control in any test procedure would need to be set at the level of treatment that meets predetermined durability performance criteria.
+However, even if a fixed preservative were to be used as the reference material, we should be careful not to put the cart before the horse.
+The preservative formulation for the control in any test procedure would need to be set at the exact level of treatment that meets predetermined durability performance criteria.
 In addition to temperature and moisture, this would require:

 - a defined duration of wetness (which is the time it should reasonably take to find and remedy a leak); along with